 Then we'll dry the coir by spreading it out like super mulch.
 You can wade through it--it's very soft.

 And this?
 Sri Lanka is famously divided into two parts, the wet zone and the dry.
 The north is the dry, and without irrigation it's pretty barren.
 Recognize the tree in the background?

 Close-up.
 It's widely grown in the United States and used for barbecues.

 Right: it's mesquite.
-Check the house?

-It's traditional mud-and-wattle.
+The house is traditional mud-and-wattle.

 The roof thatching is admirably done.